 M. a. ocularis

 Northern Siberia to northwest Alaska; winters southeast Asia; vagrant on the west coast of North America south to Baja California.
-Similar to M. a. alba but with males extensive white on wing coverts forming a large white wing panel; differs from M. a. baicalensis in fine black line through eye.
+Similar to M. a. alba but differs from it and M. a. baicalensis in fine black line through eye.

 Coastal southeast Siberia and islands, northern Korea and northern and central Japan; vagrant on the west coast of North America.
-Black above with white wings.
-Formerly sometimes treated as full species.
+Black above with extensive white on wing coverts and flight feathers forming a large white wing panel.
+Black line through eye similar to M. a. ocularis.
+Separated as a distinct species by the American Ornithologists' Union from 1982 until 2005, when lumped back into M. alba.
+Sometimes still treated as full species.

 M. a. leucopsis - Amur Wagtail